Turn off electronic devices

 - Energy.gov.au – Australian Government’s energy-saving information and tips for consumers and businesses

-- The cost of leaving appliances on standby – Facts and figures about standby energy costs (Choice, 2020)
+- The cost of leaving appliances on standby – Guide to standby energy costs (Choice, 2020)

 Shortcuts